 At the bottom-right side of DAX Studio, there are other several information available.

 DAX Studio is the best tool to use when analyzing DAX queries in Power BI.
-So, it’s important to become familiar with each feature it has been built with.
+So, it’s important to become familiar with each feature it has built with.
 It’s important to understand what they are, how they can be used, and how they can impact your workflow when using DAX Studio.